WhiteflagProtocol/whiteflag-standard/wf-specification.md

     authentication message, and can therefore be associated with that internet resource.
-As a result, the initial trustworthiness of the identity is as strong as the internet resource being used: obviously this differs between an SSL-secured web site of an acclaimed organisation and for instance a pseudonymous social media post.
+As a result, the initial trustworthiness of the identity is as strong as the internet resource being used: obviously this differs between an SSL-secured website of an acclaimed organisation and for instance a pseudonymous social media post.
 Although an internet site is vulnerable to being compromised and an attacker could alter the authentication data on the internet resource, this will never result in a valid digital signature as long as the private key remains secret.

 2. The second method uses a pre-shared secret.
-The originator and a receiver exchange a seceret, not known to anybody else.
-The originator identifies himself by putting an authentication token derived from the shared secret in the initial authentication message, as proof of possession of the shared seceret.
+The originator and a receiver exchange a secret, not known to anybody else.
+The originator identifies himself by putting an authentication token derived from the shared secret in the initial authentication message, as proof of possession of the shared secret.
 The authentication token is created by hashing the shared secret and blockchain address.
 The receiver can verify that the claimed blockchain address belongs to the originator, because he was in prior possession of the secret.
-Note that the secre itself is not revealed.
+Note that the secret itself is not revealed.
 The originator may do this multiple times with different tokens, different accounts and/or different receivers, and any combination of those.